captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-....
-So you’ll talk to Junior for me when the time comes?
+.…So you’ll talk to Junior for me when the time comes?
 POPS.
 Oh hell yes, I’ll talk to Junior tonight.

 ---